Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-If \Cref{conj:cycles} is true, then every simple drawing of $K_n$ also contains at least $n$ crossing-free Hamiltonian paths and $2$ crossing-free perfect matchings.
-Pach, Solymosi, and T{\'o}th~\cite{pst-2003-ucctg} made the study of crossing-free subdrawings popular.
-For simple drawings, a lot of effort went into the search for crossing-free matchings, with the current best lower bound for their size being $\Omega(\sqrt{n})$~\cite{agtvw-2024-twfpssdcg}.
-With regard to special drawing classes, the existence of a crossing-free Hamiltonian cycle is an easy exercise for 2-page book drawings and $x$-monotone drawings.
+If \Cref{conj:cycles} is true, then every simple drawing of $K_n$ also contains at least $n$ crossing-free Hamiltonian paths and, for even $n$, at least $2$ crossing-free perfect matchings.
+Pach, Solymosi, and T{\'o}th~\cite{pst-2003-ucctg} popularized the study of crossing-free subdrawings.
+For simple drawings, a lot of effort went into the search for crossing-free matchings \cite{fs-2009-dtbgrrtr,f-2014-endestgcd,pt-2010-detg,r-2017-mdetg,s-2013-dectg}, with the current best lower bound for their size being $\Omega(\sqrt{n})$~\cite{agtvw-2024-twfpssdcg}.
+With regard to special drawing classes, the existence of a crossing-free Hamiltonian cycle in \emph{$2$-page book drawings}\footnote{Note that 2-page book drawings are drawings of \emph{linear layouts} with 2 partition classes~\cite{dw-2004-llg}.} (where all vertices lie on a straight line and the edges are drawn as half-circles) or even in $x$-monotone drawings can be established with basic tools.
 Further, \Cref{conj:cycles} was proven to hold for generalized twisted drawings on an odd number of vertices~\cite{agtvw-2024-twfpssdcg}.
 In a previous work, we also confirmed it for cylindrical drawings as well as strongly c-monotone drawings~\cite{aov-2024-tcfhcsdcg}.
-In that work, we further stated the following conjecture, which we showed to be a strengthening of \Cref{conj:cycles} in the sense of an affirmative answer for all simple drawings of $K_n$ (but not necessarily for a restricted class of simple drawings).
-Further, we showed that the implication holds for cylindrical and strongly c-monotone drawings and confirmed both conjectures for them.
+In that work, we further stated the following conjecture, which we showed to be a strengthening of \Cref{conj:cycles} for all simple drawings of complete graphs, but not necessarily for a restricted class of simple drawings.
+Moreover, we proved that for cylindrical and for strongly c-monotone drawings, fulfilling the property of \Cref{conj:paths} actually implies the property of \Cref{conj:cycles} and we confirmed both conjectures restricted to these classes.

-\begin{conjecture} Every simple drawing $\mathcal{D}$ of $K_n$ on $n\ge 2$ vertices contains, for each pair of vertices $v \neq w$ in $\mathcal{D}$, a crossing-free Hamiltonian path with end-vertices $v$ and $w$. \end{conjecture}
+\begin{myhope}[\cite{aov-2024-tcfhcsdcg}] Every simple drawing $\mathcal{D}$ of $K_n$ with $n \geq 2$ vertices contains, for each pair of vertices $v \neq w$ in $\mathcal{D}$, a crossing-free Hamiltonian path with end-vertices $v$ and $w$. \end{myhope}